M-Files/Developer-Portal/APIs/REST-API/Authentication/index.md

 ## Sending credentials in HTTP headers

-<p class="note warning">This method is not recommended.
-Instead, obtain an authentication token so that raw credentials are not passed in all your HTTP requests.</p>
+This method is not recommended.
+Instead, obtain an authentication token so that raw credentials are not passed in all your HTTP requests.
+{:.note.warning}

 The M-Files Web Service documentation details the available [authentication request parameters](https://www.m-files.com/mfws/parameters.html), which are then included in your subsequent HTTP requests: